Module 1 – Section 1.2

 Pain does not always originate where it is felt.

-Fascial tension may alter sensory input and autonomic balance,
+Fascial tension alters sensory input and autonomic balance.

 This is why local treatment often fails.